North American Indigenous elder

-Elders, in Indigenous North American cultures, are repositories of cultural and philosophical knowledge within their tribal communities, as well as the transmitters of this storehouse of information.
+Elders, in Indigenous North American cultures, are repositories of cultural and philosophical knowledge within their communities, as well as the transmitters of this storehouse of information.
 They are regarded as living libraries, with information on a wide variety of practical, spiritual and ceremonial topics, including "basic beliefs and teachings, encouraging...faith in the Great Spirit, the Creator".
 "The fact acknowledged in most Indian societies: Certain individuals, by virtue of qualifications and knowledge, are recognized by the Indian communities as the ultimately qualified reservoirs of aboriginal skills."
 The role of elder is featured within and without classrooms, conferences, ceremonies, and homes.

 The following definition is from a study of the role in one community by Roderick Mark at the University of Calgary: